 - Crohn's can occur in anyone, but young adults are most often affected.

-- Help your child with Crohn's to become a partner in his or her own health care; encourage them to ask the doctor questions.
+- Help your child with Crohn's to become a partner in their own health care; encourage them to ask the doctor questions.

-- If your child has Crohn's disease, let him or her decide whether to tell friends.
+- If your child has Crohn's disease, let them decide whether to tell friends.

 - It's healthy and safe for kids with Crohn's disease to take part in most sports.

-- If your child has Crohn's, let his or her teachers, school administrators, and school nurse know.
+- If your child has Crohn's, let their teachers, school administrators, and school nurse know.

 Travel Tips When You Have Crohn's Disease